For Charlottesville City Council

 I would love to earn your support.

-Hi I hope you will vote in the June 11 Democratic Primary.
+Hi I hope you will vote on November 5th.
 If you need to find your polling place please follow this link and enter in the address where you are registered to vote. https://vote.elections.virginia.gov/VoterInformation

 Fighting for Affordability

 The lack of affordable housing is a crisis that has been growing in our city, and others, for years.
 Affordable housing can not be solved with just one approach: we must engage in a multi-pronged strategy.
 Provide pre-approved plans for Accessory Dwelling Units (ADU’s) to streamline the zoning process; make interest-free loans to people putting in ADU's who are willing to guarantee affordable rent; work with developers to increase quality affordable units for people with the lowest incomes; follow the planning commission's recommendations and clean up the parts of the zoning code that are worsening the affordable housing crisis; provide energy-efficient low income units to reduce our carbon footprint as well as keep utility bills low for low income residents.
 These ideas are not the whole solution, but these combined with others can end this crisis.